jacobtomlinson/dotfiles/README.md

 # Jacob Tomlinson's dotfiles

 These are my dotfiles.
-They were originally part of my [piperita][1] terminal theme but I have decided to separate them from the theme.
+They were originally part of my [piperita][1] terminal theme but I have decided to separate them.

 ###Features
 * Prompt separated by colours